numpy/numpy.org/content/en/installing-python-and-numpy-guide.md

 popular packages are available for conda as well.

-The third difference is that pip does not have a _dependency resolver_ (this is expecting to change in the near future), while conda does.
+The third difference is that pip does not have a _dependency resolver_ (this is expected to change in the near future), while conda does.
 For simple cases (e.g. you just want NumPy, SciPy, Matplotlib, Pandas, Scikit-learn, and a few other packages) that doesn't matter, however, for complicated cases conda can be expected to do a better job keeping everything working well together.
 The flip